ovysotska/image_sequence_localizer/src/viewer/README.md

 # Viewer
 This viewer should be used for debug purposes.
 In the viewer, you can:
-* Examine cost matrices that are stored in ".CostMatrix.pb" format
+* Examine cost matrices that are stored in ".CostMatrix.pb" format.
-* Preview images in both sequences
+* Preview images in both sequences.
 * OnClick on the cost matrix preview the corresponding image pair.
-* Preview the matchign result, stored in ".MatchingResult.pb"
+* Preview the matchign result, stored in ".MatchingResult.pb".

 ## Install
 Make sure you have installed **npm** and **node** of the correct version.